 In the same study, only 2% of employees gave their company the highest grade for performance management.
 In general, employees are not happy with how organisations are managing performance development and assessment.
 That dissatisfaction can be tackled though.
 Another study showed that those employees, whose managers held regular meetings, are three times more likely to be satisfied with their jobs.

 Appraisals help you maintain a good employee-manager relationship

 The prerequisite to a great appraisal is a manager who is interested in the well-being of their team members i.e. a manager who is engaged and forward-looking.
 Great appraisals help deepen the relationships between your employees and managers.
 Like all tools, it takes a little practice to use appraisals correctly.

 The goal of an appraisal is for the employee and manager to have an open discussion.
-Both parties should feel confident and positive about sharing
+Both parties should feel confident and positive about sharing and receiving feedback.

 The goal for every appraisal should be that your people feel positive about their development, know the areas where they need to develop, and have visibility regarding the necessary steps to take in order to advance their careers – if that’s want they want.